A wood-burning stove provides an effective heat source for a home, cabin, or even a tent. It also creates a rustic feel and a warm, cozy ambience.

 How We Chose the Best Wood Stoves

-We considered numerous criteria when narrowing the field of wood stoves to these top selections.
-A wood stove’s ability to produce heat is key, so we only considered models that could provide heat for 900 square feet of space or more, with the exception of the portable and camping categories.
+I considered numerous criteria when narrowing the field of wood stoves to these top selections.
+A wood stove’s ability to produce heat is key, so we only considered models that could provide heat for 900 square feet of space or more (except for the portable and camping categories).

-Since the visible flames are a large part of a wood stove’s appeal, we mainly selected models that provide a good view of the firebox with large windows on the doors.
-Build quality is crucial, so we only chose models with higher-gauge steel construction and forged-iron doors, with the exception of our upgrade pick, which uses soapstone.
+Since the visible flames are a large part of a wood stove’s appeal, I mainly selected models that provide a good view of the firebox with large windows on the doors.
+Build quality is crucial, so we only chose models with higher-gauge steel construction and forged-iron doors, except for our upgrade pick, which uses soapstone.

 Our Top Picks